 Increasingly, I find myself wondering why people visit these buildings - and more significantly, continue to return long after their initial curiosity has been sated.
 The person who first showed me a way inside (an ingenious unscrewing of a loose slat on the palisade fence) claimed to have visited dozens of times; and I know of several others drawn back to Cane Hill in particular.
 Indeed, there now exists small group of explorers returning to the site on an almost weekly basis (most with camera in hand).
 Trolleys are ridden along corridors, machinery clambered into.
 Often an upper floor is colonised and a small party takes place.
 In one corridor someone had even affixed a poem to the wall, bizarrely including their contact details at its base.

-There are, of course, the more obvious elements - the peacefulness and wildness; the clandestine thrill of being somewhere forbidden or dangerous; the subversion and disorientation; the clear beauty and uniqueness of the spectacle - yet this still does not quite explain the compulsion to revisit.
-Growing up in the shadow of Warley, psychiatry was the backdrop to my childhood (and later the scourge of my adolescence) – and so former asylums naturally hold a particular fascination for me.
+There are, of course, the more obvious elements - the peacefulness, wildness; the clandestine thrill of being somewhere forbidden or dangerous, the subversion and disorientation, the clear beauty and uniqueness of the spectacle - yet this still does not quite explain the compulsion to revisit.
+Having grown up in the shadow of an asylum, psychiatry was the backdrop to my childhood (and later the scourge of my adolescence) – and so former asylums naturally hold a particular fascination for me.
 When depressed, too, I often grow weary of family or nature, and need to be immersed in something more excoriating and hopeless.
 Each visit is not so much an embrace of new experience, or a search for some kind of answer, but rather an escape, an almost foetal retreat into the world at its most marginal and redundant.

 Perhaps the greatest illustration of my state of mind is the fact that I experience a sense of comfort when wandering about these forgotten asylums.
 Not exhilaration or awe, but comfort.
 Their innards ripped out, floors caving in, level after level of support slowly falling away - yet they are still there; from the outside appearing almost unchanged.
 Indeed, they are such a perfect metaphor as to be laughable.